Lab route

 Upgrade discipline

-Public APIs do not expose a full internal economy table, so the reliable rule is to upgrade the action that slows your current loop.
+Roblox pages do not expose a full internal economy table, so the reliable rule is to upgrade the action that slows your current loop.

 • Waiting on spawns means spawn speed matters.